bludit/documentation-english/pages/security/custom-admin-panel-url/index.md

-# Title: Custom admin panel URL
+# Custom admin panel URL
 <!-- Position: 3 -->
 ---
 Bludit by default provides the admin panel on the context `/admin`.